 rules as in sections I and II are valid here).

-electronically in tabular form from a single publication, mention this on
+electronically in tabular form from a single publication, send a message

-vsx-dis.
-Often these can be more easily imported into VSX, rather than be
+to vsx at aavso.org.
+Often these can be more easily imported into VSX, rather

-Once you've submitted a new star for inclusion in VSX, the
+Once you have submitted a new star for inclusion in VSX, the

 request is sent to a group of volunteer "moderators."
 These

 folk are experts in variable stars, usually having looked at

 thousands of light curves and often long-time observers themselves.